 In exceptional cases, the overall analysis of CTC compliance in a contracting state may not be accurately reflected in the final score calculated by the formula and the AWG secretariat reserves the right to override the categorization of such contracting state.
-This inaccuracy may arise as a result of variable F, which is 'fixed' by third party sources, or as a result of a mismatch between legal implementation (variable A) and reported precedent and experience (variable B).
+This inaccuracy may arise as a result of variable F, which is 'fixed' by third party sources and not subject to CTC watchlist placement, or as a result of a mismatch between legal implementation (variable A) and reported precedent and experience (variable B).

 Where the AWG secretariat concludes that such an inaccuracy exists, an override will be applied to the categorization of the applicable contracting state which differs from the score calculated by the formula.
-Such an adjustment will be expressly noted in the 'select explanatory comments' section of the scorecard and so noted on the public version of the compliance index.
+Such an adjustment and its rationale will be expressly noted in the 'select explanatory comments' section of the scorecard and so noted on the public version of the compliance index.